bioidiap/bob.extension/doc/config.rst

 ----------------

-While the configuration system by itself does not make assumptions about your configuration strategy, it does provide some support to better organize package-based defaults which can be used by |project| echo-system packages.
+While the configuration system by itself does not make assumptions about your configuration strategy, we recommend to organize values in a sensible manner which relates to the package name.
 Package-based defaults may be, for example, the directory where raw data files for a particular ``bob.db`` are installed or the verbosity-level logging messages should have.

-Package defaults are typically organized dictionary called ``defaults``.
-The variable ``defaults`` is **guaranteed** to be defined and to contain no elements at the start of the configuration file loading.
-Here is an example:
+Here is an example for the package ``bob.db.atnt``:

 .. literalinclude:: ../bob/extension/data/defaults-config.py
    :caption: "defaults-config.py"